squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 === Basic Splicing and Bumping ===

-Only observe and do not interfere.
-Useful for logging purposes since the SNI is peeked at and can be logged.
+Only observe TCP/TLS metadata.
+Do not look at HTTP information.
+Modify nothing.
+Useful for logging purposes since the SNI and server certificates are peeked at and can be logged.

+/!\ Depending on other settings, Squid may terminate connections if it cannot validate client SNI (Host header forgery detection) or the server certificate.

 {{{
+ssl_bump peek all
 ssl_bump splice all
-ssl_bump peek all
 }}}

 Only bump a set of sites.

+/!\ Usually does not work for requests without SNI that go to monitoredSites -- they will not be bumped.

 {{{
 ssl_bump bump monitoredSites
+ssl_bump peek all
 ssl_bump splice all
-ssl_bump peek all
 }}}

-=== Bump All Sites Except Banks  ===
+Bump All Sites Except Banks

+/!\ Usually does not work for requests that go to non-banks -- they will not be bumped.

+/!\ Depending on other settings, Squid may terminate connections to banks if Squid cannot validate client SNI (Host header forgery detection) or the server certificate.

 {{{
 ssl_bump splice serverIsBank
+ssl_bump peek all
 ssl_bump bump all
-ssl_bump peek all
 }}}